AshenColors/lapwing-dict-converter/README.md

-Goals:

-input the Aerick base dictionary remove all entries with a number and the glue operator & for all other entries with a number: convert all stroke numbers into their key equivalent add a + to the beginning of the stroke write the to a new file
+This repository hosts a script and build chain meant to produce alternative versions of the Lapwing base dictionary by Aerick.

+Currently there is one variant, converted-lapwing-base.json, which replaces the # for proper nouns with the + from the Extended Stenotype plugin.

+TODO: `"\+(.*?)(\/.*)?":` to produce a version where # is replaced with duplication of the first stroke instead for compatibility with non-extended steno setups.